-Sure, you could make these Gluten-free Vegan Chocolate Chip Pecan Cookies anytime of the year.
+Sure, you could make these Gluten-free Teff Chocolate Chip Cookies with Pecans anytime of the year.
 But it’s the time for cookie swaps and adding in a few sweets, so why not make it a little healthier?

 I just got back from my last trip of the year, and I’m ready to settle in for the holidays.
-I went to New Orleans for Shiftcon, a green conference for bloggers.
-I found some great new-to-me vegan products that I’ll tell you more about later this week.
+We were in New Orleans for Shiftcon, a green conference for bloggers.

 There were tons of holiday lights and decorations everywhere I looked.
 There was even a special holiday drink menu at a tiki bar I went to.
 It was impossible to not get the holiday spirit!

 This recipe does contain coconut oil, and I know some of you avoid all oils.
 At this point, I haven’t tested it with applesauce or pumpkin as an oil replacer with teff flour.
 I will try to make a batch soon and will update this post.

 If you try an oil-free version please let us know in the comments if it was a success or failure.
 I want to try making a thick date paste, using less sweetener or maybe stevia, with stevia-sweetened chocolate chips to make this a cookie for everyone.

 For now, it’s gluten-free and vegan, plus you could customize them to be nut-free or leave out the coconut and add dried fruit.
 Happy almost winter!

 More Vegan Teff Flour Recipes

 - Gluten Free Vegan Teff Brownies